sbmlteam/libsbml/README.txt

 2.3 GNU makefiles (Linux, MacOS X, FreeBSD, and Solaris)
 -------------------------------------------------------

-For builds of libsbml that do not include any packages (with the exception of layout), the old GNU make system is available.
+For builds of libSBML that do not include any packages (with the exception of layout), the old GNU make system is available.
 At the Unix command prompt, untar the distribution, cd into it (e.g.,libsbml-5.8.0/), and first type: